 Over 400 objects previously uncatalogued have been discovered, and catalogued.
 Harta’s extensive exhibition participation has also been updated with continued ongoing source verification.
 Finally, great progress has been achieved with providing higher resolution images as well as replacing placeholder images.

-The site is intended to be utilized by art museum curators, dealers, directors, and historians, but can easily be enjoyed by a general audience.
-I trust you will enjoy it as much as I have. -Larry Heller
+The site is intended to be utilized by art museum curators, dealers, directors, and historians, but can easily be enjoyed by a general audience interested in Austrian expressionism.
+I trust you will enjoy it as much as I have.

 1. Schaffer, Nikolaus.
 “Der Schrekensengel und die Marchenkönige: Zwei Haupwerke von Felix Albrecht Harta” in Salzburg Museums Blatter, das Kunstwerk des monats, Jänner 1995 8.
 Jahrgang/blatt 82.